purton-tech/rust-on-nails/rust-on-nails.com/content/docs/full-stack-web/cache-busting.md

 ## Configuring a route for our assets

-Back to our `web-ui` crate.
+Back to our `web-server` crate.

-create a new file `crates/web-ui/src/static_files.rs` and add the following function.
+create a new file `crates/web-server/src/static_files.rs` and add the following function.

 ```rust
 use axum::extract::Path;